trink/streaming_algorithms/docs/lua_time_series.md

   is used to determine which row is being operated on.

 *Return*
-- The value at the specifed row or nil if the time was outside the range of the window.
+- The value at the specifed row or nil if the time is outside the range of the window.

 #### get_range